 (ii) Spread of Enlightenment in the colonies

-(iii) Rise of socialist ideas (up to Marx); spread of Marxian Socialism.
+(iii) Rise of socialist ideas (up to Marx); spread of Marxian Socialism. - Origins of Modern Politics:

 (i) European States System.